Caltinor/Project-MMO-2.0/README.txt

 (If you want to use my API with customizable-by-user values, please contact me!
 I have an idea of how that could be done, and that is a new method that takes in an ENUM I provide to specify what you want done, with a Registry Name that you provide)

-Skill.SKILLNAME.getLevel( player ) returns level int
-Skill.SKILLNAME.getXp( player ) returns xp double
-Skill.SKILLNAME.setLevel( player ) sets level double
-Skill.SKILLNAME.setXp( player ) sets xp double
-Skill.SKILLNAME.addLevel( player ) rewards level double
-Skill.SKILLNAME.addXp( player ) rewards xp double
+Xp.awardXpTrigger is the most flexible way to award people experience, made specifically for API The xp values can be configured by anyone inside data.json, by the use of a given key, example: "doomweapon.consume.invisible" inside the "trigger_xp" entry of data.json will determine how much xp, and in what skills this action will award when the xp award is triggered from an API

+Others:

+Skill.SKILLNAME.getLevel returns level int Skill.SKILLNAME.getXp returns xp double Skill.SKILLNAME.setLevel sets level double Skill.SKILLNAME.setXp sets xp double Skill.SKILLNAME.addLevel rewards level double Skill.SKILLNAME.addXp rewards xp double

 XP.getLevelDecimal (takes in skillName + player, returns level as double, works on client/server) XP.xpAtLevel (takes in a level as int, returns double xp value)